nvaws/labs/SAA-Lab01.md

  4: Launch Configuration

 ***Apart from NAT Gateway which is charged $0.01 per hour, all the other services used in this lab are eligible and covered within the free tier account.
-There should be only NAT Gateway charged to you if you delete all the resources within a couple of hours of creation provided you have monthly limits left.***
+There should be only NAT Gateway charged to you if you delete all the resources within free tier monthly limits.***

 ✔️ Lab Complete!